zbalkan/zbalkan.github.io/_posts/2025-02-20-surrogates.md

 ```

 Test the code, and play with it.
 I know that these would break some FIM solutions but that's where my research ends.
 And if you find any use cases for these to be used for detection, bypass or any security-related effect, please let me know.
 You can contact me over email, Github or LinkedIn.

+---

+[^1]: Check out [this great article on the history of UCS-2](https://unascribed.com/b/2019-08-02-the-tragedy-of-ucs2.html).
+Also, on the disadvantages of being an early adopter, you may try [Raymond Chen's article](https://devblogs.microsoft.com/oldnewthing/20190830-00/?p=102823) on it as well.
+[^2]: In most Linux filesystems, these characters are acceptable as well.
+Do be more precise, Linux does not use any encoding as path, since the unit of paths are considered to be bytes, not a higher level abstraction.
+If you can represent something merely in a sequence of bytes, they are valid.
+There are two constraints though: `0x00` (null) and `0x2F` ("/").
+You cannot use them within file or directory names.
+Assuming ASCII or UTF-8 is a relatively new habit.
+Some filesystems allow [UTF-8 enforcement on paths](https://rubenerd.com/forgetting-to-set-utf-normalisation-on-a-zfs-pool/) but that's not a common approach.
+[^3]: See these two amazing articles, [our solution for the hell that is filename encoding, such as it is](https://beets.io/blog/paths.html) and [Missing Pieces in Python 3 Unicode](https://thoughtstreams.io/ncoghlan_dev/missing-pieces-in-python-3-unicode/) for paths, surrogate pairs and Python way of handling them.